 Number of followers

-- Although measuring the number of followers alone is outdated, measuring followers on specific career pages, such as a Facebook page, provides insight into how many people are looking to social media to learn about employer branding content and job openings.
+- Even if measuring the number of followers alone is outdated, measuring followers on certain career pages, such as a Facebook page, provides information on how many people want to find out about employer branding content and vacancies on social media.

 Our offer for you in IT recruiting